1. Is it legal to diagnose and treat a patient over the internet?

 The assessment process begins when a client completes a 11 component online test battery, which includes clinical session questions to collect background information, tests to assess current functioning, and a thorough medical and mental health history.
 The test battery uses 256-bit encryption to keep a client's responses private.

-Once this comprehensive test battery has been scored, a licensed mental health professional (LMHP) reviews the results of each test, paying particular attention to the client's subjective responses and medical/mental health history.
+Once this comprehensive test battery has been scored, a contracted, licensed mental health professional (LMHP) reviews the results of each test, paying particular attention to the client's subjective responses and medical/mental health history.

 Using the test results and other ancillary information (e.g., information from other health care providers, etc.) as a foundation, the licensed mental health professional will contact the client to establish a series of telephone and/or Skype counseling sessions to further evaluate his/her mental and emotional status.
 These counseling sessions are required to formulate an informed disability determination and cannot be bypassed.